Createdd/Writing/2018/articles/ComplimentProgramming.md

 As a young programmer you tend to only look at things that are already available and try to work with them.
 But better try to use creativity and create something new.

 For example: Law.

+## What are some basic principles for law?

+As Elon Musk said that he would always reason from first principles rather than analogy.
+So what are some first principles of law?

+This heavily depends on the type of law you are having in your state.
+For simplicity let's assume this an established and working democracy.
+This means that the law is made by the people living in that state.
+Let's also assume that people and all process around the law are bound to the law itself.

+Now a first distinction has to be made what type of law are we dealing with.
+This is important, because the purpose and arrangement of the law depends on it's goals.

+To illustrate this, let's have civil law and public law.
+Both shall regulate the behavior of people of course.
+Both shall provide guidelines on how to behave correctly with other people.
+However, the main difference is that civil law is concerned with regulating behavior of people acting with other people, whereas public law addresses the rights of an individual against the state (which is ultimately the biggest group of people).

 ## Legal Tech available